If You Give A Mouse A Cookie – Definition & Meaning

 “In policy debates, we often advise against small compromises that may result in greater concessions, reminding ourselves that if you give a mouse a cookie, he’ll ask for more in the future.”

-In literature, this proverb can be used to analyze character’s decisions and their impact through a narrative.
+In literature, this proverb can be used to analyse character’s decisions and their impact through a narrative.
 It helps in discussing themes related to cause and effect, demonstrating how characters’ small actions lead to larger narrative developments.

 Example